ydb-platform/ydb/ydb/docs/en/core/integrations/spring-data-jdbc.md

 }
 ```

-Let's save a new user and verify that they have been successfully saved:
+Saving a new user and verifying that it has been successfully saved:

 ```java